 Most video games take place in a fictional world, supported by a fabricated history, and governed by made-up laws, where abilities, achievements, and points are often disconnected from the players reality.

-This becomes especially an issue when these games and other gamified apps are available right from our omnipresent smartphones, where they have the opportunity to pollute our free time and disrupt our attention at will.
+This especially becomes an issue when these games and other gamified apps are available right from our omnipresent smartphones, where they have the opportunity to pollute our free time and disrupt our attention at will.
 More than a passing disturbance, this influence gradually blurs the boundary between virtual and physical worlds with use, until the fictional achievements and arbitrary numbers take priority over our individual aspirations and needs.

 Phototaxon is a stubborn camera application.
 It challenges players to capture photos that satisfy a given set of constraints, rejecting any other attempt.
 This game will unsettle even the most seasoned photographers by issuing more and more demanding specifications 1: from preferring a simple hue, to requesting a complex colour palette within a certain shape taken at a specific time of the day…